 The Hospital Library Services Program (HLSP) was established in legislation in 1984 to improve the resources and services and of the medical and health sciences libraries in the region and to encourage the sharing of these resources.

-The program provides consulting and support services to twenty participating hospital libraries.
+The program provides consulting and support services to ten participating hospital libraries.
 Eligibility for participation in the Hospital Library Services Program is limited to libraries in not-for-profit hospitals.

 The following services are provided to HLSP participants: